ceool/pinpoint-docker/Readme.md

 You can check the [alarm guide document at the homepage](https://naver.github.io/pinpoint/alarm.html) for full understanding.
 But for the docker image, All is set. fillout variables under *#mail server information required* in `.env` file before starting the container

-### Testing QuickStart application

-Now you are ready to monitor the sample application(Pinpoint-QuickStart [port 8000](http://localhost:8000)) provided.
-If you can't find any connected application from Pinpoint-Web's first page([port 8079](http://localhost:8079) as default), don't panic and wait for a while.
-It will take some time for Pinpoint to retrieve the application's information when running for the first time.

 ## Monitoring YOUR Application